no spam, unsubscribe anytime.

 This convention has been an important source of constitutional and cultural changes that support the global advancement of women.
-The Obama administration must move urgently to ratify this important convention.
+The president must move urgently to ratify this important convention.

 Nations who ratify the convention agree to take all appropriate measures to ensure that women can enjoy their human rights and fundamental freedoms.
 They are also required to submit a report every four years to the convention's committee.
 This is a valuable, ongoing opportunity to identify shortcomings, track progress, and cultivate a dialog about ways to improve.

 CEDAW is the only human rights treaty which affirms the reproductive rights of women and identifies culture and tradition as influential forces shaping gender roles and family relations.
 It affirms women's rights to acquire, change or retain their nationality and the nationality of their children.
 Ratifying nations also agree to take appropriate measures against all forms of traffic in women and exploitation of women.

 CEDAW has been an important source of constitutional, legislative, and judicial change for the advancement of women abroad.